mbusb/multibootusb/README.md

 If the live usb created using multibootusb as expected then send your feedback at feedback.multibootusb[@]gmail.com or open an issue at github.
 ###You help Me
 If you find any bug in the program or if you have a patch for further improvement or an idea to improve multibootusb then please contact me at feedback.multibootusb[@]gmail.com give me a pull request.
+Any help to include mac support is also appriciated.
 ###Author(s)
 MultiBootUSB is brought to you by Sundar and co-authored by Ian Bruce.